JohannPopp/epidatR/README.md

 * `epx.read()` transfers the extracted data into a `data.frame`.
 * `epx.missing()` sets defined missings to `NA`.
 * `epx.class()` applies value labels and variable classes.
-* `epidatR.example()` returns the path of the example files in the attached package.
+* `epx.example()` returns the path of the example files in the attached package.

-The function works fine with the example files "Beispielprojekt.epx", "marathon.epx", "sample.v3.epx" and "Clinical_Example.epx", that are stored under /inst/extdata.
-Further testing is needed and I would appreciate feed back.
+The function works fine with the example files "SomeFakeData.epx", "marathon.epx", "sample.v3.epx", "Clinical_Example.epx" and "OneLine.epx".

 The function can not jet read encrypted epx-files.
 I would need much more expertise in cryptography to implement this feature.
 Perhaps there are some experts to help me out.
 For experimentation I have added the files "sample.v3_password.epx" with simple (symetric) encryption (Password = "password") and "sample.v3_ExtendedAccess.epx" with asymetric encryption produeced by the Extended Access module (Login = "admin", Password = "password").